sagi-z/vimspectorpy/README.md

 ### Vimspector new configurations

-Next time you are on a python source and start a debug session (F5) you'll get these options:
+Next time you are on a python source and start a debug session (F5) you'll get these option:

-1. attach2port - attach to a port of a debugpy running on localhost (used internally by this plugin).
-This is a simple "multi-session" adapter configuration that attaches to localhost and needs a port to connect to.
-   See [vimspector] documentation if you want this.

-2. debug this file - launch a debug session for the current file, using the python from your $VIRTUAL_ENV if there is one, or *python3*.
+1. debug this file - launch a debug session for the current file, using the python from your $VIRTUAL_ENV if there is one, or *python3*.

 ### ipython with vim breakpoints